 A report from the Alternative Board found the average entrepreneur spends 68.1% of his or her time tackling administrative tasks instead of using it for strategic planning.
 So how do you get off the accounting busywork train?
 Try leveraging technology to put your manual data entry on autopilot with these essential steps:

-- Embrace accounting software built for small business: If you’re still doing your books on spreadsheets, consider moving over to an accounting platform built for small ecommerce businesses, like Xero.
-As a brand, Xero highlights the importance of small businesses to the global economy, and caters to startups with features and resources they can actually use.
+- Embrace accounting software built for small business: If you’re still doing your books on spreadsheets, consider moving over to an accounting platform built for small ecommerce businesses, like QuickBooks.
+As a brand, QuickBooks highlights the importance of small businesses to the global economy, and caters to startups with features and resources they can actually use.
 Plus, it’s a cloud-based solution that’s built for speed and agility—just like its users.

 - Work smarter, not harder, with key integrations: After you’ve got your accounting platform set up, research the value of pairing it with an ecommerce accounting automation platform that puts your administrative tasks on autopilot.
 Doing so allows you to instantly record all of your online transactions and fees to your accounting platform by customer, sales channel, and payment method.
 You’ll also be able to sync your data between your sales channels in real time, so your books are always fresh and your accounts always match your bank deposits or payouts.